 A lot of people think that credit cards will ruin your credit.
-But, if used responsibly, credit cards can actually help you move past just an average credit score.
+But, if used responsibly, credit cards can affect your credit score in a good way.

-The highest credit score possible when using FICO and VantageScore 3.0 is an 850.
-And while it is nearly impossible to achieve that without 30+ years of perfect credit history, credit cards can be crucial to helping improve your credit score over time.
+The highest credit score possible when using FICO and VantageScore 3.0 is 850.
+And while it is nearly impossible to achieve that without 30+ years of perfect credit history, credit cards can be crucial to help improve your credit score over time.

 Types of Credit Scores

-In order to do better than just an average credit score, it’s important to first understand the different types of credit scores.
+In order to use credit cards to positively affect your credit score, it’s important to first understand the different types of credit scores.
 To put it simply, a credit score is just a number than shows your risk to a lender – the higher the number, the lower the risk you are.
 But, not all credit scores are created equal.

 Credit bureaus like Experian, Equifax and TransUnion all produce their own FICO score for each person.

 VantageScore is simply another measurement for credit scores.
 The range is 300-850, so it can be easily compared to FICO scores.
 It counts multiple inquiries, even for different types of lines of credit, within a 14-day period as a single inquiry.